Mitsubishi Corporation

 Mitsubishi Corporation Thousand Year Forest

-MC began a forest development business in Aki City, Kochi Prefecture, the birthplace of Mitsubishi founder Yataro Iwasaki.
+MC began a forest development business in Aki City, Kochi Prefecture, the birthplace of the founder of Mitsubishi, Yataro Iwasaki.
 This was MC's first forest conservation initiative in Japan.
-MC will take forest land in Aki City into its care, as a company-owned forest, with the aim of contribution to the protection of the regional environment.
+MC will take forest land in Aki City into its care, as a company-owned forest, with the aim of contributing to the protection of the regional environment.
 In addition, a 263-hectare expanse of forest, which includes some land owned by Aki City, has been named the "Mitsubishi Corporation Thousand Year Forest (also known as Yataro's Forest)."
-MC intends to conduct forest management and conservation initiatives.
+MC intends to conduct forest management and conservation initiatives here.

 Forest Conservation Project

 On February 3, 2009, the signing ceremony for a forest preservation partnership agreement was conducted by the four parties involved in the Kochi Prefectural Office.
-From this point forward, our plans for the "Thousand Year Forest" are to conserve the forest to improve its functions that serve the public interest such as its water conservation function, and for MC employees and the local community to experience nature, participate in volunteer activities and utilize the forest as a place of environmental education.
+From this point forward, our plans for the "Thousand Year Forest" are to conserve the forest to improve its functions that serve in the public interest such as its water conservation functions, and for MC employees to participate in volunteer activities and utilize the forest as a place for environmental education.

 The forest conservation activities of our founder's home have a profound meaning for us as a means to appreciate and give back to the land that gave us our company.

-It also serves as the habitat for various animals and birds such as Japanese serow, Japanese dormouse and ruddy kingfisher.
+It also serves as the habitat for various animals and birds such as the Japanese serow, the Japanese dormouse and ruddy kingfisher.

 Mitsubishi Corporation Thousand Year Forest